grantspassoregon/documentation/src/virtual_env.md

 ## Activating the Virtual Environment

-You can create multiple virtual environments on your machine, but before you begin installing packages, you have to direct processor to spool up the virtual environment that you want to use.
+You can create multiple virtual environments on your machine, but before you begin installing packages, you have to direct the processor to spool up the virtual environment that you want to use.
 Inside the folder named after your environment, there is a sub-folder called `Scripts` that contain a number of executables, and a pair of files called `activate` and `deactivate`.
 To start up a virtual environment, you call the activate script.
 If your working directory contains the virtual environment folder, you can use the relative path to call this script, using the command:

 ```{PS}
 {name}/Scripts/activate